jurerotar/Pillage-First-Ask-Questions-Later/README.md

 # Contributing

-All contributions are welcome at Echoes of Travian, whether they be tech, game design, localization or art related.
+All contributions are welcome at Pillage First!, whether they be tech, game design, localization or art related.
 Here are some guidelines to get you started:

 - The style guide is enforced through tests and linting.
 - We suggest adding tests to Pull Requests.
 Tests are typically colocated next to the code they're covering.